 Strengths and Weaknesses

-CEDAR was a pragmatic randomised controlled trial conducted in UK primary care practices; allocation was concealed during recruitment to the study, and around 80% of parents provided full data on their child’s antibiotic consumption during the key eight-day follow-up period.
+CEDAR was a pragmatic randomised controlled trial conducted in UK primary care practices; allocation was concealed during recruitment, and around 80% of parents provided full data on their child’s antibiotic consumption during the key eight-day follow-up period.
 The study was subject to a number of limitations however.

 The clear weaknesses of the CEDAR study was the small sample size achieved, particularly with the planned three-group study, not being able to collect data at the planned three-month follow-up point, and not being able to commence recruitment in emergency departments as planned.
 Although comparisons of the raw data suggest a substantial treatment effect on antibiotic consumption, the results need to be interpreted with caution as estimates are imprecise, and we are not able to confirm the probable mechanism through reduced pain.
 This weakness is likely to be purely one of low statistical power; whilst the study did close early, this is unlikely to have caused bias as early closure did not curtail the planned recruitment period, and was a decision of the funder who was unaware of the findings of the confidential interim analysis.
 The lack of data at three-month follow-up means that the safety of the intervention in the period immediately after the infection, and the incidence of recurrent infection remain unknown.

-We observed that a greater proportion of children in the usual care group, compared to the drops groups, had received a delayed prescription for an antibiotic.
-Children should have received these prescriptions prior to being allocated to a study group, although we cannot guarantee that this always occurred, and the difference was due to chance.
-In hindsight, whether the child had received a delayed prescription should have been included in the information provided when logging the child into the study, in preparation for allocation to a study group.
+We observed a greater proportion of children in the usual care group, compared to the drops groups, received a delayed prescription for an antibiotic.
+We had intended for children to receive these prescriptions prior to being allocated to a study group, although we cannot guarantee that this always occurred, and in hindsight, whether the child had received a delayed prescription should have been included in the information provided when logging the child into the study, in preparation for allocation to a study group.
 Those children provided with a delayed prescription were more likely to consume antibiotics during the eight-day follow-up; our pre-specified primary analysis attempted to control any confounding through this route.
 Of the small number of children in one of the drops groups who received a delayed prescription, none subsequently consumed antibiotics, suggesting that had receipt of a delayed prescription been equally low in the usual care group, then this may have reduced antibiotic consumption in that group and hence reduced the difference in antibiotic consumption between study groups.
+However, taking a different view, whilst we had intended to standardise antibiotic prescribing across the study groups, what actually happened in the trial would be closer to routine clinical practice where GPs might prescribe fewer antibiotics if they can provide anaesthetic-analgesic ear drops instead, with the lower prescription rate resulting in lower antibiotic consumption.

-In fact antibiotic consumption was already lower than anticipated in the usual care group, potentially due to over-cautious exclusion of children considered to need immediate antibiotics, less use of delayed prescriptions by participating GPs who are presumably keen to reduce antibiotic consumption, or due to informed consent procedures including the study rationale which would have given parents the chance to opt out if they were keen to use antibiotics (the planned but unrealised observational cohort would have addressed this), or may have convinced some parents of the unsuitability of antibiotics for the treatment of AOM ear pain.
+In fact antibiotic consumption was already lower than anticipated in the usual care group, potentially due to over-cautious exclusion of children considered to need immediate antibiotics, less use of delayed prescriptions by participating GPs who are perhaps already keen to reduce antibiotic consumption, or due to informed consent procedures including the study rationale which would have given parents the chance to opt out if they were keen to use antibiotics (the planned but unrealised observational cohort would have addressed this), or may have convinced some parents of the unsuitability of antibiotics for the treatment of AOM ear pain.